lgmorand/workshop-aca/_entries/03-02 deploy app.md

 Browse the contents of the repository.
 The most interesting part is the "deploy/bicep" folder.
 Using Infrastructure as code and the Bicep technology, it is possible to deploy all the components in one command line, including the Azure Container Apps instance, the different PaaS services but also the containerized applications.

-To deploy the full environment, you just need to execute the script **deploy.sh**.
-To do so, open a terminal, log in to Azure and execute the script.
-Be sure to have [installed Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) first.
+Be sure to [installe Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) first.

-Execute the script but first check if the script requires variables or parameters.
+Next, to deploy the full environment, go to the **deploy.sh** file and update the **subscription id**, then log in to Azure and execute the script in a terminal.

 {% collapsible %}